phpdocker-io/vagrant-docker/README.md

 This is still a work in progress.

 ## Requirements
- - Ansible 2
+ - Ansible >= 2
- - Vagrant 2.2
+ - Vagrant >= 2.2
- - Virtualbox
+ - Virtualbox >= 6

+## How to use

+This is a vagrant box.
+You simply use your normal vagrant commands, such as `vagrant up` to bring the machine up, `vagrant provision` if you've made any changes to your services (see below), `vagrant halt` to shut down the machine, `vagrant ssh` to open a session into the box, etc.

+The Makefile is for Vagrant's use only - it contains some targets to set up hosts and certs on your host.
+You're not really meant to use them directly.

 ## Services